wokwi/wokwi-docs/docs/guides/serial-monitor.md

 the second parameter should match the pin connected to `$serialMonitor:RX`.

 :::warning
-The baud rate must be set to **9600**.
-This is hard coded in the simulator, and using a different value will get you garbage in the Serial monitor.
+The baud rate must be set to **115200**.
+Using a different value will get you garbage in the Serial monitor.
 :::

 For a complete example, check out the [ATtiny85 SoftwareSerial example project](https://wokwi.com/projects/290883003139228169).